 - in a childcare bubble where providing childcare

 - or, you can meet in a group of 6 or a larger group of any size from up to 2 households (including their support bubbles) outdoors.

 - parks, beaches, countryside accessible to the public, forests

 - public gardens (whether or not you pay to enter them)

-The children’s playgrounds at Oakley and Willow Park and the gym equipment in Willow Park reopened on 4th July.
-Safety inspections of the playground equipment will take place in the week beginning 6 July 2020.
+The children’s playgrounds at Oakley and Willow Park are open for use.
+Safety inspections of the playground equipment are taking place.

-Children using playgrounds should be looked after by one family member, avoid if the area is crowded, use sanitiser or wipes before and after touching grips, handles, bars.
+Children using playgrounds should be looked after by one person, avoid if the area is crowded, use sanitiser or wipes before and after touching grips, handles, bars.

 Consumption of food or drink on play equipment or in the playground area is banned.

 PLEASE dispose of all litter including any used protective wear such as face coverings or gloves properly in litter bins.